On the Impact of Multiple Source Code Representations on Software Engineering Tasks -- An Empirical Study: Use Cases

 \subsubsection{Training, Evaluation, and Results}

 To train and evaluate the model, we shuffle methods from all 16 projects and split them into 649,004 training, 54,691 test, and 25,523 validation methods.
 Also, we randomly select some projects from the dataset to train and evaluate the model by treating them as individual datasets.
-We do this to find how well the model can generalize within a project.
+We do this to gauge how effectively the model could generalize within individual projects.
 We train and test the model on each dataset using different combinations of representations (i.e., AST, AST + CFG, AST + CFG + PDG.)
 We train our model to minimize the cross-entropy loss (Eq. \ref{eq:crossloss}.)
 We use the Adam optimization algorithm with a batch size of 1024 and a learning rate of 0.001.
 We use dropout regularization with a dropout value of 0.25 on the context vectors to avoid overfitting.
 Most of these settings are adopted from \textit{code2vec} to make our model's performance comparison with \textit{code2vec} as fair as possible.

+The method naming task is a multi-class classification problem, and for this reason, we use the well-known F1 score as the metric \cite{alon2019code2vec, allamanis2016convolutional}.
+We briefly describe the Precision, Recall, and F1 score metrics.

+\begin{description} \item[Precision:] It is the ratio of true positives to all positive predictions.
+Measures the accuracy of a model's predictions. \item[Recall:] It is the ratio of true positives to all actual positives.
+Measures a model's ability to find all positive instances. \item[F1 Score:] The harmonic mean of Precision and Recall.
+Provides a balanced performance measure for classification. \end{description}

-The method naming task is a multiclass classification problem, and for this reason, we use the F1 score as the metric \cite{alon2019code2vec, allamanis2016convolutional}.
-The precision and recall are calculated over subwords of the predicted label.
-The intuition is that the quality of a predicted method name is primarily determined by the subwords used to construct it.
-When a prediction has a high recall, we can infer that model can predict most of the subwords of the true label.
-When a prediction has high precision, we can say that most of the subwords in the predicted label are also in the true label.
+To measure our model's performance on method naming, we consider the quality of the predicted method name.
+We calculate the precision and recall over sub-words within the predicted method name.
+The intuition is that the quality of a predicted method name is primarily determined by the sub-words used to construct it.
+When a prediction has a high recall, we can infer that model can predict most of the sub-words of the true label (actual method name).
+When a prediction has high precision, we can say that most of the sub-words in the predicted label are also in the true label.

 \begin{quote}\emph{RQ1.
 How do combinations of representations perform on method naming compared to AST?}\end{quote} We use \textit{code2vec} as the baseline for all our experiments.
 Since \textit{code2vec} only uses AST paths, it as a baseline allows us to measure the performance gain achieved using semantic code representations.
 We did not use any advances after \textit{code2vec} as a baseline since our work is fundamentally an extension of it, and our main goal is to measure the impact of semantic representations but \textbf{not} to design a better learning model (which most of the advances after \textit{code2vec} try to achieve).
 We summarize our results for the method naming task in Table \ref{table:mnresults}.
 We can see that by adding additional representations like CFG and PDG, the F1 score increased in all of the cases.
 For this task, the performance boost given by PDG paths is more than the boost given by the CFG paths.
 Overall, CFG and PDG increased the F1 score from \textbf{47.5 to 52.7 (11\% increase)} on the full dataset.
 Furthermore, we observe that the model can capture program properties very well within a project.
 For example, for the \textit{SumatraPDF} project, the performance boost is more than 100\%.
 The performance gain for individual projects is more significant than for the entire dataset.
 Thus, the CFG and PDG paths help the model perform well within a project rather than on the full dataset.
 This behaviour is expected as the combined dataset has functions from different projects with diverse programming styles and coding patterns.